gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

     path: "/page-1",
     element: <Page />
 }, {
-    parentName: "error-boundary" // Register the route under an existing route having "error-boundary" as its "name".
+    parentId: "error-boundary" // Register the route under an existing route having "error-boundary" as its "$id".
 });
 ```